 Comparing few PMO functions

-Both tools allow you to share files, but they both do it differently.
-With Basecamp, file share is limited to projects.
+Both tools allow you to share files, but they do it differently.
+With Basecamp, file sharing is limited to projects.
 Only people assigned to a particular project will be able to view the files.
-With Confluence however, this can be shared with anyone within Confluence user group or external users as well by simply adding email address for that person.
-With Confluence, you cannot only upload the files, but with files in Microsoft Office format, you to edit them within Confluence.
+With Confluence however, these can be shared with anyone within the Confluence user group along with external users as well by simply adding their email addresses.
+Additionally, Confluence allows users to both upload and edit files which are in a Microsoft Office format.

-With Basecamp, there is a basic Calendar which can be linked to project dates that are defined within Basecamp.
-This will be shown in the Dashboard screen.
-With Confluence, it also has a basic calendar, but you can link it to JIRA as long as you have both JIRA and Confluence applications linked.
+With Basecamp, there is a basic calendar which can be linked to project dates that are defined within Basecamp.
+This will be shown in the dashboard screen.
+Confluence also has a basic calendar, but you can link it to JIRA as long as you have both the JIRA and Confluence applications and configure the link.
 This way, you are only adding dates in one tool and the other tool is picking it up.

-With Confluence, there is also a plugin called Team Calendar.
-This is where you can manage team, track JIRA Projects, plan events.
-Very useful for PMO as this way you can track their resources and Assign them to Projects.
+Confluence has a plugin called Team Calendar.
+This is where you manage teams, track JIRA projects and plan events.
+It is very useful for PMO as you can track resources and assign them to projects.

-Both tools allow User Management where they have their administrators who have access to the whole system.
-In Basecamp, it puts the users into project groups by simply assigning them to a project, whereas with Confluence, to do the same, you have to create project level groups and assign users to those groups.
-Confluence also comes with built-in feature to integrate with you Active Directory.
+Both tools allow for user management, where administrators have access to the whole system.
+Basecamp puts the users into project groups by simply assigning them to a project, whereas in Confluence you have to create project level groups and assign users to those groups.
+Confluence also comes with built-in feature to integrate with your Active Directory.

-Basecamp is targeted towards external clients where there is communication between them by simply writing messages instead of sending emails back and forth which saves a lot of effort.
-Confluence is targeted towards internal clients where they can add business information, business procedures, company documents etc. Confluence does have external client features where there can be interaction between clients as long as they have access to the tool.
+Basecamp is targeted towards external clients where there is communication between them by simply writing messages instead of sending emails back and forth, which saves a lot of effort.
+Confluence is targeted towards internal clients where they can add business information, business procedures, company documents etc. Confluence does have external client features to facilitate interactions, however those clients must have access to the tool.

-Confluence allows you to create workflows.
+Confluence allows you to create workflows which are personalised to organisation’s needs.
 There is an add-on called Ad-hoc Workflow that is available in the Atlassian Marketplace.
-A very useful add-on especially if there is a document (page) that needs approval for example change request, or a holiday or resource request.
-Workflow can be personalized to organisation’s needs.
-Whereas with Basecamp, there is no such add-on that will allow you to do such follow up with Documents.
+It’s a very useful add-on especially if there is a Confluence page that needs approval, such as a change, holiday or resource request.
+Whereas with Basecamp, there is no such add-on that will allow you to follow-up with these type of documents.

-With Basecamp, there is a basic template feature which will allow you to create a template for a project.
-This is basically a layout of the Dashboard and few tabs, events, to-do lists etc. However with Confluence, it has a feature called blueprints.
-Blueprint is a set of page templates with added functionality to help you create, manage and organise content.
-For PMO purposes, there could be one created for Resource Request or even Change Request.
-This could be used when a project manager wants to request a resource, they can just use the template.
+With Basecamp, there is a basic template feature which allows you to create a template for a project.
+This is basically a layout of the dashboard and a few tabs, events, to-do lists, etc. Confluence however has a feature called blueprints, which is a set of page templates with added functionality to help you create, manage and organise content.
+For PMO purposes, there could be one created for resource requests or even change requests – the project manager just needs to use the template.

-In terms of comparing these two tools to pricing.
-Confluence does come with a significant price tag which can be a prohibitive factor for many, however if you’re a company that will make full use of the available features that Confluence provides, it is an excellent tool.
+Confluence does come with a significant price tag which can be a prohibitive factor for many, however if you’re a company that will make full use of the available features that Confluence provides it is an excellent tool.
 Confluence can be installed into the server and modified to meet company standards, whereas Basecamp is hosted online.
-Pricing include:

 |Confluence in the cloud||Basecamp|

-With Basecamp, there are a lot of third party tools available, both Mobile and Desktop apps which will help you get basic reporting and UI features but it will not match the Atlassian Marketplace also known as Atlassian “app store”.
+With Basecamp, there are a lot of third party tools available, both mobile and desktop apps which will help you get basic reporting and UI features.
+However it doesn’t compare to the range of choices on the Atlassian Marketplace (also known as the Atlassian “app store”).

-Overall, even though there a lot a few similarities and they both serve the purpose of Project Management, Confluence just takes it to another level with its features and available add-ons which allows you to achieve a lot for your project, from project plan to finish product i.e user guides.
+Overall, even though there some similarities and they both serve the purpose of project management, Confluence just takes it to another level with its features and available add-ons.
+This allows you to achieve a great deal for your projects, seamlessly from the project plan to the finished product.